Maximinodotpy/articles/035 - Text File Editor with Godot 4.0/_blog/article.md

 *Extra Tip*: You can add a file called [`.gdignore`](https://github.com/godotengine/godot/issues/8461#issuecomment-481863362) to any folder that the Godot Editor should ignore.
 So images in such a folder won't be imported, which may be helpful in a folder containing the exports of your game of media for the itch.io page.

-If you code in python you can take a look at this tutorial where we build a [text editor](https://www.thepythoncode.com/article/create-rich-text-editor-with-tkinter-python) with tkinter.
+If you code in Python you can take a look at this tutorial where we build a text [editor](https://www.thepythoncode.com/article/create-rich-text-editor-with-tkinter-python) with Tkinter.